 Additionally, you can change the camera's network properties (either DHCP or Static IP) directly from the camera's web interface on the System > Network > General screen.

 12. Install the web player.
+See Installing and Deleting the Web Player.

 If you have previously installed a web player application on the PC, you should delete the existing web player from the PC before accessing the camera.